sanitycheck/Nessus2Ghostwriter/README.md

 # Nessus2Ghostwriter
-A quick and dirty python script to parse Nessus xml into a CSV that can be imported into a SpectreOps Ghostwriter instance
+A quick and dirty Python script to parse Nessus findings into a CSV that can be imported into a SpectreOps Ghostwriter instance

 ### Usage
 ```